abstractsins/npm-test/README.md

 # npm-test
-## a low-stakes repository for trying out npm commands, especially with TDD and mocha
+## An excercise in TDD

-Started a git repository first and I've started to build a testing suite, first.
-An excercise in TDD.
+I started with a git repository first and I'm build a testing suite, first.
+This is a low-stakes repository for trying out npm commands, especially with TDD and mocha.